CESNET/ndk-core/doc/how_to_start.rst

 The following references provide the information to do just that.

 - :ref:`Here, you can read about frequently used terms in NDK firmware <ndk_terminology>`.
-- :ref:`Here, you can find detailed information about the NDK firmware architecture <ndk_intel>`.
+- :ref:`Here, you can find detailed information about the NDK firmware architecture <ndk_arch>`.
 - :ref:`Here, you can find detailed information about the NDK configuration files and parameters <ndk_configuration>`.
 - :ref:`Here, you can learn how to test R/W requests to the registers in the NDK firmware or what other tests are available and how to utilize them <ndk_testing>`.